lavdabade/Books4U/README.md

-### For now the database contains only one student and one admin (You can add each of them as per the requirement).
+### For now the database contains only one student and one admin
+*You can add each of them as per the requirement*
 #### For student side:
 Username: 18101A0016